 The Operations and Investment Manager concentrates his actions on operational problems and proposes measures to eliminate bottlenecks along the corridor or improve operational aspects of traffic.
-He also contributes to the coordination of works, Traffic Management aspects, and coordinates investments and the ERTMS deployment on the corridor.
+He also contributes to the coordination of works, Traffic Management aspects, and gathers information on investments and the ERTMS deployment on the corridor.